- Operating System Tutorial

-Many to one model maps many user level threads to one Kernel level thread.
-Thread management is done in user space.
+Many-to-one model maps many user level threads to one Kernel-level thread.
+Thread management is done in user space by the thread library.
 When thread makes a blocking system call, the entire process will be blocked.
-Only one thread can access the Kernel at a time,so multiple threads are unable to run in parallel on multiprocessors.
+Only one thread can access the Kernel at a time, so multiple threads are unable to run in parallel on multiprocessors.

-If the user level thread libraries are implemented in the operating system in such a way that system does not support them then Kernel threads use the many to one relationship modes.
+If the user-level thread libraries are implemented in the operating system in such a way that the system does not support them, then the Kernel threads use the many-to-one relationship modes.

 There is one-to-one relationship of user-level thread to the kernel-level thread.
 This model provides more concurrency than the many-to-one model.
 It also allows another thread to run when a thread makes a blocking system call.
 It supports multiple threads to execute in parallel on microprocessors.